KrishGaur1354/Wrong-Way-Detection/README.md

 # Wrong-Way-Detection

 This project aims to detect vehicles traveling in the wrong direction using computer vision and machine learning techniques.
+Published as a research paper at the [15th ICCCNT](https://ieeexplore.ieee.org/abstract/document/10725591).

 ## Project Structure